 There are many reasons why businesses want to restrict internet access at work.
-Allowing employees to have unrestricted access to the internet can result in a major drain of productivity.
+Allowing employees to have unrestricted access to the internet can result in a major drain on productivity.
 Unfettered internet access can also increase the risk of malware and ransomware downloads, while inappropriate internet access at work can lead to a range of legal issues.
-Due to the risks involved, it is unsurprising that many firms choose to use a technological solution to enforce acceptable internet usage policies and block access to malicious websites.
-This post explores some of the key benefits that come from using a web filter to limit internet access in the workplace and some of the potential problems that can be caused by using content control software.
+Due to the risks involved, it is unsurprising that many firms choose to use a technological solution to enforce acceptable Internet usage policies and block access to malicious websites.
+This post explores some of the key benefits that come from using a web filter to limit internet access in the workplace and some of the potential problems that can be caused by using content-control software.

 The Problem of Personal Internet Use at Work

 It is inevitable that employees will slack off from time to time, regardless of whether they have access to the internet but internet access makes slacking off much easier.
-Simply placing restrictions on the websites that can be accessed will not eradicate time wasting, but it can allow businesses to make significant gains in productivity.
+Simply placing restrictions on the websites that can be accessed will not eradicate time-wasting, but it can allow businesses to make significant gains in productivity.
 Some employees spend a considerable percentage of the working day on personal internet use, playing online games, or accessing their social media accounts.
 If every employee in an organization was to spend an hour a day on personal internet use, the productivity losses would be considerable.
 A company with 100 employees would lose 100 hours a day – That’s a loss of 26,100 working hours a year – and many employees spend much longer each day on personal internet use.

 There are other issues that can result from excessive personal internet use at work.
-When employees use streaming services, download files via P2P networks, or engage in other bandwidth heavy activities, it will naturally have an impact on internet speeds across the entire organization.
+When employees use streaming services, download files via P2P networks, or engage in other bandwidth-heavy activities, it will naturally have an impact on internet speeds across the entire organization.
 Using a web filter to restrict internet access at work and limiting access to certain bandwidth draining activities allows businesses to ensure sufficient bandwidth is available for all employees.

 The Danger of Malware and Ransomware Downloads

-If employees are accessing social media websites, downloading files, or are visiting questionable websites, the risk of a malware or ransomware downloads increases significantly.
+If employees are accessing social media websites, downloading files, or are visiting questionable websites, the risk of malware or ransomware downloads increases significantly.

 Exploit kits probe for vulnerabilities in browsers and plugins, which are then exploited to silently download malware.
-Traffic is usually directed to these websites through malicious adverts – termed malvertising – although high traffic websites are constantly being compromised by hackers who add malicious content such as phishing webpages and malware.
+Traffic is usually directed to these websites through malicious adverts – termed malvertising – although high-traffic websites are constantly being compromised by hackers who add malicious content such as phishing webpages and malware.

 The operators of legitimate pornographic websites usually take great care to ensure their sites are not compromised or infected with malware.
 They are, after all, legitimate businesses.
 However, pornographic content is often used as a lure to spread malware and there are many disreputable adult sites whose purpose is solely to infect visitors with malware or harvest credit card information.
-Blocking these NSFW sites not only helps to improve productivity and avoid legal issues, it reduces the risk of malware infections.
+Blocking these NSFW sites not only helps to improve productivity and avoid legal issues, but it also reduces the risk of malware infections.

-One of the riskiest online activities is the use of torrents sites and P2P file sharing networks.
+One of the riskiest online activities is the use of torrents sites and P2P file-sharing networks.
 There are few – if any – controls over the content that is shared via torrents sites and pirated music and video files are often seeded with malware, spyware, and adware.
 Illegal software downloads are incredibly risky as malware is often bundled in the executable files used to install the software, or in the accompanying Keygen tools that generate product keys to allow the software to be used.

 A malware or ransomware attack can prove incredibly costly.
 Many companies have experienced ransomware attacks that have resulted in systems being taken out of action for several days or even weeks, causing massive losses as the business grinds to a halt.
 A ransomware attack can result in an entire network being taken out of action, as was the case with the WannaCry attacks in 2017.
 The NHS in the UK suffered major disruption as a result of the installation of the malware and mitigating the attacks cost £92 million.
 The NotPetya wiper malware campaign conducted soon after caused widespread damage.
-The shipping firm Maersk had its systems infected and the clean up bill has been estimated to be $300 million.
+The shipping firm Maersk had its systems infected and the clean-up bill has been estimated to be $300 million.

-A web filter will not prevent all malware and ransomware attacks, but it is possible to prevent certain categories of ‘risky’ website from being visited by employees, the filtering solution can be configured to block the downloading of certain file types, and websites known to contain malware or exploit kits can be blocked.
+A web filter will not prevent all malware and ransomware attacks, but it is possible to prevent certain categories of ‘risky’ websites from being visited by employees, the filtering solution can be configured to block the downloading of certain file types, and websites known to contain malware or exploit kits can be blocked.
 Any attempt to visit one of those websites will direct a user to a block screen.
 Many businesses decide to restrict internet access at work primarily to protect against malware and ransomware downloads.

-A Web Filter Offers Additional Protection Against Phishing Attacks
+Additional Protection Against Phishing Attacks

 Phishing is the number one cyber threat faced by businesses.
 It has been estimated that more than 90% of cyberattacks start with a phishing email.
 One of the best protections against phishing is a spam filtering solution, which will prevent the majority of malicious messages from being delivered to end users.
 However, no spam filter is 100% effective and some malicious messages will end up in employees’ inboxes.
 Employees can be trained how to identify phishing emails and be taught cybersecurity best practices that will reduce susceptibility to phishing attacks, but sooner or later an employee will likely be fooled into clicking a link in an email and will arrive at a phishing website.